Canada is home to some vibrant cities and wonderful man-made attractions, but what sets Canada apart from other destinations is its natural wonders.

 If you are visiting Hopewell Rocks you need to be aware that twice a day, the tides flush into the bay, rising as high as 16m, and therefore flooding the base of the rocks.
 When it is low tide, you can walk amongst the stunning rock formations.

 Sonja Lishchynski from the travel blog Montecristo Travels talks about her experience of Hopewell Rocks: “They stand 40–70 feet tall.
 So, it’s no small thing to see when the tide is at its lowest and you walk the bed.
-And yes – as you can see pets are welcome to this Provincial Park.
+And yes – as you can see pets are welcome in this Provincial Park.
 What a treat!

 “There are some food options, and trails to hike in the woods as well.
 You can easily spend a full day and still only just scratch the surface.
 A MUST see if in NB, Canada.”